Polyprax - Scholar of Improvement

 Reasons To Keep Notes In Text Files

-Why would you choose to use text files for notes and lists instead of using a notes app like OneNote or a webapp like Evernote?
+Why would you choose to use text files for notes and lists instead of using a notes app?
 There are a number of advantages to writing your notes in simple .txt files using a text editor.

 Keeping notes and lists in text files might not be everyone's cup of tea.
 But here are a few of the key reasons why I have kept a lot of notes, lists, tasks, journals, and other information in regular old text files.